LaxarJS/laxar-mocks/docs/api/laxar-mocks.md

 #### <a id="setupForWidget"></a>setupForWidget( optionalOptions )

-Creates the setup function for a widget test, using externally provided fixtures.
+Creates the setup function for a widget test, using fixtures that were provided through [`#init`](#init).

 This is the recommended way to setup your widget test.
-For this to work, *this* module's `fixtures` export needs to be initialized with the following properties:

-  - `descriptor` - the widget's JSON descriptor,
-  - `adapter` - the adapter module for the widget's integration technology (use `null` for "plain"),
-  - `artifacts` - an artifact listing containing the assets of the widget and its controls.
+For this to work without manully providing options, this module's `init` method must must have been called already, providing `descriptor`, `adapter` and `artifacts`.

 When webpack loads spec-tests through the `laxar-mocks/spec-loader`, fixtures are provided automatically.
 To manually provide these fixtures, controlling every aspect of your test environment, pass them using the